Gradiant/witdom-core-broker/README.md

 And then run it again with the 'docker run' command

-Prior building the docker image it is possible to change the default configuration of the broker by editing the file 'config/custom.js'.
+Prior building the docker image it is possible to change the default configuration of the broker by editing the file 'config/custom.js'. (now it is done through the file 'dockerFileCustom.js', may be changed in future commits)
 For example to change the port of the HTTP connector put the following content in the file:

 ```javascript